How to Add Humour and Comedy to Your Brand

 Game ran a Christmas campaign intending to rank for the keyword “gaming chair.”
 Getting links to a piece on the best gaming chairs was always tricky.
 After all, people aren’t rushing to link to an article about gaming chairs.

 To overcome this, Game came up with the Christmas Tinner campaign.
 The company claimed to offer a Christmas Dinner in a can.
 You can see the page for the campaign here.
-You’ll also notice that prominent link to “gaming chair” in the copy.
+You’ll also notice the prominent “gaming chair” link in the copy.

-It was a comedy campaign that played up to this stereotype of lazy gamers who don’t want to exercise or go out of their room.
+The comedy campaign played up to this stereotype of lazy gamers who don’t want to exercise or go out of their room.
 The campaign caught the attention of the media.

 The content generated links from 106 referring domains.

 The “gaming chair” page briefly ranked in the SERP results over Christmas.
-Thanks to this innovative SEO campaign, thousands of visitors came to the site daily.
+Thanks to this innovative SEO campaign, thousands of visitors come to the site daily.

-If you’re planning to use humour to improve your search engine visibility, you need to check & track keyword rankings and heavily use the top-ranked keywords for your niche in your campaigns.
+If you plan to use humour to improve your search engine visibility, you need to check & track keyword rankings and heavily use the top-ranked keywords for your niche in your campaigns.
 This will increase organic traffic to your site and generate backlinks from high-authority websites that can raise your search result profile.

 How To Incorporate Humour and Comedy Into Your Brand?